biijuwa/eckb/docs/manageproducts/manageproducts.md

 A product is anything you sell.
 It is the core of a business.
 {: .text-left}

-This article shows you how to get started with product management.
+This article shows you how to get started with product management.<br>
-{: .text-left}

 You’ll be able to create or edit different categories for your products.
 {: .text-left .lh-tight}